Quarterly Financial Report For the Quarter ended September 30, 2018

 The Office of the Director of Public Prosecutions (ODPP) was created on December 12, 2006, with the coming into force of the Director of Public Prosecutions Act.
-The ODPP is an independent prosecution service mandated to prosecute offences that are under the jurisdiction of the Attorney General of Canada and offences under the Canada Elections Act.
+The ODPP is an independent prosecution service mandated to prosecute offences that are under the jurisdiction of the Attorney General of Canada.

 On October 1, 2014, pursuant to amendments to the Canada Elections Act, the Office of the Commissioner of Canada Elections (OCCE) was transferred from Elections Canada to the ODPP.
 The Commissioner of Canada Elections and the Director of Public Prosecutions exercise their statutory duties independently from each other while operating within the same organization.

-The ODPP has two strategic outcomes under its Program Alignment Architecture in addition to internal services.
-The first is that criminal and regulatory offences under federal law are prosecuted in an independent, impartial and fair manner.
+The ODPP has two core responsibilities.
+The first is that prosecution services are provided in an independent, impartial and fair manner.
 The mandate of the ODPP includes:

 - providing legal advice to federal investigative agencies and government departments on the criminal law implications of investigations and prosecutions;